 Total Cost of All Poppers: $47.50.
 All of the poppers above will roast coffee.
 Most will roast without modification.

 From the listing above you can see that some poppers have to be modified to roast coffee.
 If the popper has a thermostat on the inside chamber wall, more than likely it will have to be removed.
-Popcorn only needs about 350 degree F to pop, coffee needs to get up to about 480 degrees F to roast.
+Popcorn only needs about 350 degrees F to pop, coffee needs to get up to about 480 degrees F to roast.
 Some poppers have a thermostat in the circuit above the heating coils, if the thermostat trips to cut short your roast, the bi-metal disk has to be removed.
-If popper overheats and the thermal fuse blows, it will need to be by-passed or replaced.
+If the popper overheats and the thermal fuse blows, it will need to be bypassed or replaced.

 A router speed control can give you control over the roasting time by lowering the speed of the fan and the heat from the heater coil.
 More complicated modifications can split the fan and heating coils into two separate circuits and independently control each to give still more roasting control.
 These modifications take more experience to use and achieve a good coffee bean roast.

-When choosing a popper, attention should be given to the depth of the roasting chamber, doing so can save you from the blow out problems.
+When choosing a popper, attention should be given to the depth of the roasting chamber, doing so can save you from the blowout problems.
 A chamber that is 4.5 inches deep will normally roast 90 grams of green beans and have enough room for the roasted beans to expand without blowing out of the popper.
-A 3.5 inch chamber is more than likely going to need a soup can chimney extender to keep the beans from blowing out.
+A 3.5-inch chamber is more than likely going to need a soup can chimney extender to keep the beans from blowing out.
 A chimney extender is an empty soup can with both ends cut out and placed on top of the roasting chamber.
 I made a custom extender out of aluminum flashing that allows my thermometer to be placed on the inside wall of the roasting chamber.
 I added a chaff catcher made from screen wire to fit on top of the aluminum extender.
 It works very well and makes cleanup a lot easier.

 Learning To Roast

-With any new popcorn roaster one uses to roast coffee, you have to learn to use it.
-If the beans do not move when you put them in the roasting chamber, stir them with a wooden spoon or use less beans.
+With any new popcorn roaster, one uses to roast coffee, you have to learn to use it.
+If the beans do not move when you put them in the roasting chamber, stir them with a wooden spoon or use fewer beans.
 If the temperature rise is slow, partially cover the top of the roasting chamber.
 Carefully observe the beans.
 Look on the internet for answers to your roasting problems and adapt your techniques to get the very best out of your new popper.

 In roasting with the Rival PP25, no modifications were necessary at first.
 But in time the popper thermostat did start to shut off the popper after a roast.
 This can be avoided by allowing time in between the batches or cooling the popper by placing it in front of a fan for a few minutes between roasts.
-I solved this problem by removing the bi-metal tab in the thermostat.
+I solved this problem by removing the bi-metal tab on the thermostat.
 If you remove the bi-metal safety tab, just remember that YOU are now the safety feature of the roaster.
-Safety precautions and procedures are now in your domain for safe operation of the roaster.
+Safety precautions and procedures are now in your domain for the safe operation of the roaster.